asyncapi/community/docs/style-guide/grammar.md

 ## Grammar

-This document defines grammar standards for AsyncAPI documentation across abbreviations and acronyms, active voice, capitalization, spelling, and verb tense.
+The Grammar style guide defines grammar standards for AsyncAPI documentation across abbreviations and acronyms, active voice, capitalization, spelling, and verb tense.

 ## Abbreviations and acronyms